Peter Sunde: Kopimashin

 On 14 December 2015, Sunde released a video on his Vimeo account of a device called "Kopimashin", a machine made with a Raspberry Pi running a Python routine to produce 100 copies per second of Gnarls Barkley's single "Crazy", redirecting the copies to /dev/null (where the data is discarded), surpassing eight million copies per day.

 The following day, Sunde published the full description of the device and project at Konsthack as the first art project of the site's portfolio.

 The machine has an LCD screen (as shown in the video) that calculates a running tally of the damages it has supposedly inflicted upon the record industry through its use, accordingly to what RIAA claims on their website.
-If RIAA's claims are valid, it also means the record industry is supposed to bankrupt soon due to Kopimashin, a claim the project seeks to disprove with a physical example.
+If RIAA's claims were valid, it also meant that the record industry would soon become bankrupt as a result of Kopimashin, a claim the project seeks to disprove with a physical example.

 A few days later, Sunde told news site TorrentFreak that Kopimashin was created to "show the absurdity on the process of putting a value to a copy", and that "putting a price to a copy is futile."

 A similar project called "Strata Kazika" was already launched by Polish activists in 2012.